I have registered as a volunteer, how quickly can I expect to get a project?

 What if when I visit the charity I find that the consultancy project is different from the original brief?

 We make every effort to prepare a brief which accurately reflects the nature of the project, but it is not unusual for consultancy requirements to undergo some change.
 Our client organisations tend to be small and subject to considerable change, which can affect project work.
 If the project has changed substantially and is no longer a good match for you, please discuss this with the Project Manager who will revisit the client to review the position.
 If there are other changes – for example changes in the charity’s situation or structure which affect the project, again, our Project Manager should be able to advise.

 What feedback is there after the project is finished?

 We use our Journey to Excellence framework to collect feedback from both client and volunteer after each consultancy project, and again 9 -12 months after project completion.
 Our experience is that client organisations provide feedback direct to the volunteer as well as through the Trust, and examples of this are on our website.
 We are pleased to share feedback from client organisations with their permission and from our own Project Managers.

-We collect feedback from masterclass and webinar delegates and from charities using HRNet and Cranfield Trust On Call, our telephone advice service.
+We also collect feedback from webinar delegates and from charities using Cranfield Trust On Call, our telephone advice service.

 Can I be reimbursed for out-of-pocket expenses?